raspberrypilearning/pride-prejudice-zombies/en/step_1.md

 ## Introduction

-The world has been overrun with zombies, and the only thing they like doing more than eating brains, is reading about eating brains.
-Your mission is to create some literature for the zombies to read, to keep them distacted and save your life.
+The world has been overrun with zombies, and the only thing they like doing more than eating brains is reading about eating brains.
+Your mission is to create some literature for the zombies to read, in order to keep them distracted and save your life.

 ### What you will make

-You'll be turning Jane Austen's Pride and Prejudice into a more zombie friendly version.
+You'll be turning Jane Austen's _Pride and Prejudice_ into a version more interesting to zombies.

 ### What you will learn